Prof. Dr. Angela Schoellig

 Short Bio

-Angela Schoellig is an Alexander von Humboldt Professor for Robotics and Artificial Intelligence at the Technical University of Munich.
-She is also an Associate Professor at the University of Toronto Institute for Aerospace Studies and a Faculty Member of the Vector Institute in Toronto.
+Angela Schoellig is an Alexander von Humboldt Professor of Robotics and Artificial Intelligence (AI) at the Technical University of Munich.
+She is a member of the Board of Directors at the Munich Institute of Robotics and Machine Intelligence (MIRMI) and serves as the Coordinator of the Robotics Institute Germany (RIG).
+Before moving to Munich in 2022, she was an Associate Professor at the University of Toronto, Canada, and a Faculty Member of the Vector Institute for AI.
 Angela conducts research at the intersection of robotics, controls, and machine learning.
 Her goal is to enhance the performance, safety, and autonomy of robots by enabling them to learn from past experiments and from each other.
-In Canada, she has held a Canada Research Chair (Tier 2) in Machine Learning for Robotics and Control and a Canada CIFAR Chair in Artificial Intelligence, and has been a principal investigator of the NSERC Canadian Robotics Network.
-She is a recipient of the Robotics: Science and Systems Early Career Spotlight Award (2019), a Sloan Research Fellowship (2017), and an Ontario Early Researcher Award (2017).
-She is one of MIT Technology Review’s Innovators Under 35 (2017), a Canada Science Leadership Program Fellow (2014), and one of Robohub’s 25 women in robotics you need to know about (2013).
-Her team is the four-time winner of the North-American SAE AutoDrive Challenge (2018-21).
+Angela has held a Canada Research Chair (Tier 2) in Machine Learning for Robotics & Control and a Canada CIFAR Chair in AI.
+She has also been a principal investigator of the NSERC Canadian Robotics Network.
+Angela is the recipient of an NSERC Arthur B. McDonald Fellowship (2022), the Robotics: Science and Systems Early Career Spotlight Award (2019), a Sloan Research Fellowship (2017), and an Ontario Early Researcher Award (2017).
+She is a Curious Minds Award winner (2022), an MIT Technology Review’s Innovators Under 35 (2017), a Canada Science Leadership Program Fellow (2014), and one of Robohub’s “25 women in robotics you need to know about” (2013).
+Her team is the four-time winner of the North American SAE AutoDrive Challenge (2018-21).
+Angela’s PhD at ETH Zurich (2013) was awarded the ETH Medal and the Dimitris N. Chorafas Foundation Award.
+She holds an M.Sc. in Engineering Cybernetics from the University of Stuttgart (2008) and an M.Sc. in Engineering Science and Mechanics from the Georgia Institute of Technology (2007).

 Robotics Control Theory Machine Learning Dynamic Systems Quadrotors Self-Driving Vehicles